Driftt/drift-wordpress/readme.txt

 * Finally, make full use of our Dashboard to manage your chat widget.

 == Changelog ==

+= 1.3 =
+* Update naming, readme, and added a 256x256 icon file.

 = 1.2 =
 * Update Readme file